Or search by topic

 - other ways?

 Jola is going to give everyone some chocolate eggs to take home at the end of the party.
-They fit into egg boxes which hold $6$ eggs each.
-Will $50$ eggs be enough for each of the $8$ visitors to have a box to take home?
+They fit into egg boxes which hold 6 eggs each.
+Will 50 eggs be enough for each of the 8 party guests to have a box of eggs?

 At first glance this looks like any collection of word problems about division.
 However each different scenario draws attention to a different way of thinking about the idea of division:

-An article which explores different ways of thinking about division can be found here.
+You might like to take a look at this article which explores different ways of thinking about division.

 Whilst the children are working on each question, the teacher can observe just how they are considering it, and this may be somewhat different from the taught approach.
 Given the opportunity, children often have their own ways of working.